-Course Content Engineering Year Term 1 Teri Term 3 10 You will work on a number of FPT's (For Engineering materials and Manufacturin specification. i.e. Students manufacture cover the different manufacturing and er You will investigate structures to include You will learn about the impact of moder g processes covered a selection of tools, e ngineering skills. practical testing and in the nabling them to You will learn about Electronic and Mechanical Systems, producing small engineered practical outcomes, including programable electronic circuits and you will undertake some electronic programming.
-11 This is when you will complete a major p count for 40% of your final mark.
-The ex contextual challenge.
-You will be asked context, then design and make an engin include testing and investigation and pra- skills. am board will set a to investigate the eered product to preparation for the GCSE.
-This will include a r a series of revision tasks in exam which is 60% of the ange of maths and science- type questions relating to
+Course Content Engineering Year Term 1 Term 2 Term 3 10 You will work on a number of FPT's (Focused Practical Tasks) to explore the Engineering materials and Manufacturing processes covered in the specification. i.e. Students manufacture a selection of tools, enabling them to cover the different manufacturing and engineering skills.
+You will investigate structures to include practical testing and investigation.
+You will learn about the impact of modern technologies.
+You will learn about Electronic and Mechanical Systems, producing engineered practical outcomes, including programable electronic circuits and you will undertake selectronic programming.
+11 This is when you will complete a major project that will count for 40% of your final mark.
+The exam board will set a contextual challenge.
+You will be asked to investigate the context, then design and make an engineered product to include testing and investigation and practical engineering skills.
+You will complete a series of preparation for the exam which counters are context, then design and make an engineered product to include testing and investigation and practical engineering.